WaterSIC: Information-Theoretically (Near) Optimal Linear Layer Quantization: Hyperparameters

 \textbf{WaterSIC.} With dead-feature erasure enabled, we found that very small damping ($\delta = 10^{-4}$) is sufficient, in contrast to the much larger damping (e.g., $\approx 10\%$) commonly used in standard GPTQ.

-For each layer, we ran a binary search to find the value of $c$ in Algorithm~\ref{alg:watersic_ex} that yields the target rate.
-To reduce computation, this search compressed only a randomly sampled fraction of the rows of $W$.
-We found that $30$ iterations of binary search and using $10\%$ of the rows provided sufficient precision.
-After the binary search converged, we reran the algorithm with the selected value of $c$ on the full matrix to produce the final quantized weights.
+For each layer, we use a secant method to find the value of $c$ in Algorithm~\ref{alg:watersic_ex} that yields the target rate.
+We exploit the approximately linear relationship between $c$ and the resulting entropy: an initial evaluation at the target rate reveals an offset, and a secant correction refines the estimate in 2--3 iterations to within ${<}\,0.005$ bits of the target.
+To reduce computation, this search compresses only a randomly sampled $10\%$ of the rows of $W$.
+After convergence, we rerun the algorithm with the selected value of $c$ on the full matrix to produce the final quantized weights.

 As we quantize the model sequentially, we maintain a running rate budget initialized to the global target.
 At each step, we allocate this remaining budget evenly across the unquantized matrices and calibrate the current layer to match its assigned share.
 This procedure keeps the final average rate extremely close to the requested target.
 In addition, because dead-feature erasure reduces the effective dimensionality (and thus the rate) of some early layers, the leftover budget is redistributed to later layers, resulting in a mild increase in per-layer rates toward the end of the network.